pierrepita/cidacs-cluster/documentation/tutorial.md

 5. Install kernels in `/usr/local/share/jupyter/kernels/`
 6. Add configuration file for each user `.sparkmagic/config.json`
 7. Add configuration for user impersonate in `core-site.xml`
+8. Add configs for spark to work with Dynamic allocation

 #### Install Anaconda